Jackson Annotations - Quick Guide

 Jackson Annotations - @JsonAnyGetter

-@JsonAnyGetter allows a getter method to return Map which is then used to serialize the additional properties of JSON in the similar fashion as other properties.
+@JsonAnyGetter annotation allows a getter method to return Map which is then used to serialize the additional properties of JSON in the similar fashion as other properties.

-Example without @JsonAnyGetter
+Example - Serialization without using @JsonAnyGetter

 import java.io.IOException;